 Kickbacks to doctors

-Sales representatives, medical device companies and doctors should evaluate their financial relationships to determine whether doctors are being paid legitimate compensation for valuable services rendered in the development of the devices or whether the companies are making the payments to secure competitive advantage in the highly lucrative and competitive medical device field and are kickbacks.
-Payments to physicians could be considered improper financial inducements if they could influence the doctors’ choice of implants and other medical devices.
+Sales representatives, medical device companies and doctors should evaluate their financial relationships to determine whether doctors are being paid legitimate compensation for valuable services rendered in the development of the medical devices or whether the companies are paying doctors kickbacks to secure competitive advantage in the highly lucrative and competitive medical device field.
+Payments and other financial inducements made to physicians could be considered improper and a violation of the Anti-Kickback Statute if they could influence the doctors’ choice of implants and other medical devices.
 Free vacations, unrestricted grants and consulting agreements could be considered kickbacks as they might influence doctors’ choices of implants and other medical devices.